 The British Royal family have had long ties with the traditional cloth of Scotland and a great affinity towards tartan.
 This link didn’t just start with the current monarch, but can be traced back hundreds of years!

-While the Dress Act of 1746 under George II brought a ban on Tartan, Kilts & Highlandwear and dented it broad wearership, when it was repealed it proved to kick-start the popularity in Tartan – both with the general public and royalty.
+The Dress Act of 1746 under George II brought a ban on kilts and all aspects of highland wear except for uses in the military.
+Any individual in breach of this act would imprisoned for 6 months for their first offence, and on their second they would be sent to overseas work camps.
+When the act was repealed it proved to kick-start the popularity in tartan – both with the general public and royalty.

-George IV’s visit to Scotland in 1822 gave a real boost to the traditional Scottish dress has he arrived wearing a full Kilt outfit.
+George IV’s visit to Scotland in 1822 propelled the kilt into the forefront of everyone’s minds.
+Whilst his would have been far dressier than the traditional highlander kilt, the concept became sensationalised and romanticised.
 This started the real love affair with the royals and tartan.

 The British Royal family and Tartan have always gone hand in hand.
 As Queen Elizabeth II breaks the record for longest serving monarch, we hope the link continues for many years to come!